fborelli/OfflineStoreKit2/README.md

 ## How to simulate an offline connection

-1. Disable StoreKit Configuration if it is enabled in Product > Scheme > Edit Scheme > StoreKit Configuration by setting it to None.
+1. In your app (no longer in the sample code), disable StoreKit Configuration if it is enabled in Product > Scheme > Edit Scheme > StoreKit Configuration by setting it to None.
 This will allow your app to use the Sandbox environment instead of the Xcode environment.
 > [!NOTE]
 > Note that in-app purchases and subscriptions must be registered in App Store Connect
 2. Connect your physical device to your Mac via cable